OUSCI Competitor Danny Popp

 One question we never tire of hearing the answer to, is how drivers obtain their cars.
 Popp didn’t disappoint while explaining that the 2003 Corvette Z06 he’s running at the OUSCI this year was actually acquired brand-new for the sole purpose of autocrossing.
 To date, the car has accrued approximately 3500 miles, primarily on airport tarmac and stadium parking lots.

 For eight years the car wasn’t even registered for the street.
-Since the USCA OUSCI both require street-legal cars, Popp realized it probably wasn’t smart to have no record with the government of owning the car.
+Since the OPTIMA Search for the Ultimate Street Car series and OUSCI both require street-legal cars, Popp realized it probably wasn’t smart to have no record with the government of owning the car.
 Danny actually applied for a plate and has since been driving the car on the street in what little free time he has.
 Danny has never named the car but he says that pals often refer to it as the “Blue Rocket” since it’s usually quite fast.

 When asked about what he is most looking forward to at SEMA and the OUSCI, Popp simply replied, “A break from the normal grind and hanging out with our car-friends."
 Since Popp’s daily routine includes working as a Corvette repair technician and as the Chief Driving Instructor for 10/10ths Motorsports, his life involves a lot of car people.
 It says a lot that he’s looking forward to hanging out with his fellow racers in Vegas.